On top local cohomology modules, Matlis duality and tensor products: Matlis duality and tensor products

-\textbf{Proof of Theorem } \ref{3.2}.
-First note that by passing to the completion we may assume that $R$ is a complete local ring.
-Then, by Cohen's structure Theorem $R$ is a factor ring of a regular local ring $(T, \fn)$.
-In the light of Independence Theorem we may assume that $\mathfrak{F}^i_{\fa}(M) \cong \mathfrak{F}^i_{\fb}(M)$, where $\fb := \fa \cap T$.
+(3) First note that as local cohomology, depth and dimension of a module are stable under completion, by passing to the completion, we may assume that $R$ is a complete local ring.
+Then, by Cohen's Structure Theorem, $R$ is a factor ring of a regular local ring $(T, \fn)$.
+In the light of the Independence Theorem, we may assume that $\mathfrak{F}^i_{\fa}(M) \cong \mathfrak{F}^i_{\fb}(M)$, where $\fb := \fa \cap T$.